matt-dees/cs273a-project/README.md

 1. `pip install matplotlib numpy tensorflow==1.14.0`
 2. Make sure the fashion-mnist directory is added as Sources Root in PyCharm, or that it can be found in `PYTHONPATH`
-3. To run NN models, download project and open the files in juypter notebook.
-Make sure to have the data folder from fashion-mnist in your local directory.
-4. `pip install opencv-python imutils`

 #### Tensorboard